Occupational heat stress: General Requirements

 NIOSH recommends that every employer should create and implement a written program aimed at reducing heat exposures.
 Engineering and work practice controls should be used to reduce exposures, and a heat alert program should be implemented.

 Engineering Controls

 Air temperatures should be reduced so it does not exceed skin temperatures.
 Radiant heat should be reduced by creating barriers around the source.
 Evaporative heat loss can be increased by increasing air movement around the worker.

 Work and Hygienic Practices

 The time workers spend in hot environments should be limited, with an increase of recovery time spent in cool environments.
 Use of more efficient procedures and tools is beneficial to reducing metabolic demands of the job.
 Heat tolerance may be increased by implementing a heat tolerance plan and increasing physical fitness.
-Employees should be trained to recognize and treat the early signs and symptoms of heat illnesses, and employers should provide cool water for employees.
+Employees should be trained to recognize and treat the early signs and symptoms of heat illnesses, and employers should provide cool water for their employees.